coding-camp-wiki/camp-library/README.md

 # ABOUT THE LIBRARY

-Please look through and use whatever you want, and if you have a suggestion for something we don't have listed, send us a message in contact-staff within the Coding Camp discord.
+Please look through and use whatever you want, and if you have a suggestion for something we don't have listed, send us a message in **contact-staff** within the Coding Camp discord.
+The repo can be filtered using the tag system, an overview of which is below:

-### Coding Title Here
+### coding-tools
 The various websites and things we use or recommend for coding, including live editors and tutorials

-### Design Title Here
+### design-tools*
 Websites and things we use or recommend to enhance coding (e.g., font icons, texture sites, free image sites, etc.) *

-### Communities
+### communities
 Jcink sites or servers you can join to connect with other Jcink creators.
 While we've listed a bunch of resources in the above catagories, these communities have even more, especially in terms of specific scripts, coding snippets, and tutorials.

+### camper-submission
+Exactly as it says on the tin, this was a camper submission delivered through the server.
+This tag will not be applied reteroactivity, so will only appear on submissions given after this repo went live.

+### recently-added
+These resources were added within the last month.
+This is to allow ease of access to any updates / additions to the library.
+Staff will occasionally come in and remove this tag from older submissions.

+### bug
+This resource isn't working as expected.
+If it has this tag then staff are aware of the issue and may be looking at an alterntive or replacement resource.

+### 404-error
+This resource no longer exists or is no longer live.
+If it has this tag then staff are aware of the issue and may be looking at an alternative or replacement resource.

 (Note about Jcink-specific tutorials: We don't want to list every single one that exists, but we'll consider highly requested ones as we go — kind of like an FAQ.)